reflex-frp/reflex-vty/README.md

 ![reflex-vty example animation](doc/welcome.gif)

-Feature requests, pull requests, and other feedback are welcome and appreciated.
+Feature requests, pull requests, and other feedback are welcome and appreciated (see the [contribution guide](CONTRIBUTING.md)).
 This library is still experimental, so big changes are possible!
 ### How to Build